giacomoratta/plaax-nodejs/docs/_MVP1.md

       - (done) stack for s3, dynamodb, etc.
       - (done) script for stack-static operations
       - (done) renamed dynamodb tables as "stack-env-..."
-    - (wip-paused) create 3-4 controllers GET/POST/PUT/DELETE for expected CRUD operations
-    - (wip) focus on 1 controller for 'getBoard' and implement the whole chain
+    - (wip) focus on 1 simple controller for 'getUserProjects'
+      - working api
+      - concept for jest tests and mocks
       - install aws libs as dev dependencies (already present in lambda node-runtime)
       - jest mock aws in __mocks__ folder
       - unit-tests for Repository